cvollmann-teaching/exercises/README.md

 # Exercises

  - The main purpose of this repository is to collect exercises (pairs of *task* and *solution*).
- - These exercises are organized in a specific way; see [Database](#database).
-- This organization thus provides an interface to the exercise pool, which can be exploited to write code which, e.g., generates a worksheet from a user-defined selection of exercises;
-see [Worksheet Generator](#worksheet-generator) for an example.

  - Overview:
    - [Database](#database)
    - [Database Editor](#database-editor)